-While these theories are just drawing hypotheses regarding the causes of human behavior and decisions, due to the current incomplete knowledge and understanding of our brain, they are supported by ample evidence and experimental results.
+While these theories are drawing hypotheses as to the causes of human behavior and decisions, due to the current incomplete knowledge and understanding of our brain, they are supported by ample evidence and experimental results.

 The notion of consciousness is important as well, when trying to identify the traits of human (or animal) intelligence.
 According to M. Graziano \cite{graziano2013consciousness,graziano2020toward}, there are two forms of consciousness in human beings: the I-consciousness (I for Information) and the M-consciousness (M for mysterious).
 The first one refers to the ability to solve (possibly complex) problems, by recognizing necessary processing steps in specific (even new) context, to tackle a desired problem.
 This conduct seems to be related to system 2's high-fidelity processing mode, since it has to do with considering a problem and harnessing the relevant faculties of our cognition to devise a plan to solve it.
 The latter refers to our ability to build a simplified, approximate, and subjective model of peoples', both ourselves and others, mind, beliefs and intentions.
 Such low-fidelity model building can be linked to system 1, as system 1 is able to form a rapid but usually inexact model of the world.
 While many animals and primates possess various levels of M-consciousness, and also limited forms of I-consciousness, humans excel at I-consciousness.
 M-consciousness can even sustain in presence of limited I-consciousness, yet, a sophisticated I-consciousness needs to rely on M-consciousness: without a model of the mind (of self and other agents), it is difficult to devise how to adapt to new environments and solve complex problems.